Virginia–Virginia Tech rivalry: Conference, Sponsorship, Relative Popularity and Success

 UVA has been a member of the ACC since 1953, while Virginia Tech was invited in 2004.
 Both athletics programs are also sponsored by Nike.
 The Cavaliers are signed with Nike through 2025, at $3.5 million per year.
 The Hokies are also signed with Nike through 2022, at $1.98 million per year.
 Virginia had the third-highest ACC total athletics revenue, with $91 million, in 2014–2015.
 Virginia Tech was sixth out of the 15 programs, drawing $80 million.

 UVA polled as the most popular college sports program in their home state as of 2015 — with Virginians choosing the Cavaliers over the Hokies by a six-point margin of 34% to 28% — despite UVA having fewer students and a smaller alumni base than Virginia Tech.
 The first and only Fan Vote of the Commonwealth Clash, also in 2015, bore out that result as there were more Cavalier votes than Hokie votes in the final tally which allowed UVA to take the point.
 The overall Virginia Cavaliers program polled more popular than all NFL and MLB teams (NBA teams were not polled) while only the former Washington Redskins tied the overall Virginia Tech program at 28% support.

 The Cavaliers have twice won the prestigious Capital One Cup for fielding the top overall men's athletics program in the nation, in 2015 and 2019, and UVA places first in the ACC for all-time Men's NCAA Championships with 20.
-Virginia is also tied for second place in the conference for NCAA Championships in women's sports with 8.
-UVA's recent NCAA Championships include winning the 2019 NCAA Tournament Championship in men's basketball, winning the 2015 College World Series in baseball, and winning the 2014 College Cup in men's soccer.
+Virginia is in second place in the conference for NCAA Championships in women's sports with 10.
+UVA's recent NCAA Championships include winning the 2019 NCAA tournament championship in men's basketball, winning the 2015 College World Series in baseball, and winning the 2014 College Cup in men's soccer.
 On the other side of the rivalry, Virginia Tech is one of two ACC programs (the other is Pittsburgh) to have not yet earned its first NCAA Championship in a team sport.

 Virginia fields more overall teams than Virginia Tech.
-As a result, certain highly successful UVA teams like the eight-time NCAA Champion Virginia Cavaliers men's lacrosse team and two-time NCAA Champion Virginia women's rowing team have never competed against Virginia Tech and so do not consider the Hokies their rivals.
+As a result, certain highly successful UVA teams like the eight-time NCAA Champion Virginia Cavaliers men's lacrosse team and two-time NCAA Champion Virginia women's rowing team do not compete against Virginia Tech and so do not consider the Hokies their rivals.
+Virginia Tech briefly sponsored men's lacrosse before folding the program after the 1986 season; Virginia leads the all-time series in men's lacrosse 10-0.